26-R-006 Roadway Capital Recovery Offset Agreement-Ackermann SubdivisionRESOLUTION 26-R-006

 hereby authorized to execute and deliver to the City of Schertz the Roadway Capital

-Recovery Offset Agreement dated __________ _____, 2026.
+Recovery Offset A.:reement dated , 2026.

 This consent is executed pursuant to the Texas Business Organizations Code which